AmphiBee/themosis-ignition/README.md

 ## Official Documentation

-The official documentation for Ignition can be found on the [Flare website](https://flareapp.io/docs/ignition-for-laravel/installation).
+The official documentation for Ignition can be found on the [Flare website](https://flareapp.io/docs/ignition/introducing-ignition/overview).

-## Support us
+## Support Spatie

 [<img src="https://github-ads.s3.eu-central-1.amazonaws.com/laravel-ignition.jpg?t=1" width="419px" />](https://spatie.be/github-ad-click/laravel-ignition)

-We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
-You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).
+This package is based on the awesome work of the Spatie Agency.
+Spatie invests a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
+You can support them by [buying one of their paid products](https://spatie.be/open-source/support-us).

-We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
-You'll find our address on [our contact page](https://spatie.be/about-us).
-We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).
+They highly appreciate you sending us a postcard from your hometown, mentioning which of their package(s) you are using.
+You'll find their address on [their contact page](https://spatie.be/about-us).
+They publish all received postcards on [their virtual postcard wall](https://spatie.be/open-source/postcards).

 ### Changelog